larskotthoff/notmuch-sync/README.md

 - 36 bytes UUID of notmuch database
 - 4 bytes unsigned int length of JSON-encoded changes
 - JSON-encoded changes
-- 4 bytes unsigned int number of files requested hashes for from other side
+- 4 bytes unsigned int length of JSON-encoded files requested hashes for from other side
-- for each of the hashes requested from the other side:
+- JSON-encoded files requested hashes for from other side
-    - 4 bytes unsigned int length of file name
+- 4 bytes unsigned int length of JSON-encoded hashes to be sent back
-    - file name
-- 4 bytes unsigned int number of hashes to be sent back
+- JSON-encoded hashes to be sent back
-- for each of the hashes requested by the other side:
-    - 4 bytes unsigned int length of hash
-    - hash
-- 4 bytes unsigned int number of files requested
+- 4 bytes unsigned int length of JSON-encoded file names requested from the other side
-- for each of the files requested from the other side:
+- JSON-encoded file names requested from the other side
-    - 4 bytes unsigned int length of file name
-    - file name
 - for each of the files requested by the other side:
     - 4 bytes unsigned int length of requested file
     - requested file